European route E39: History

 In 1786, a royal decision was made to establish a postal route between Bergen and Trondheim.
-From the establishment of mail in Norway in 1647 until then, all mail between those cities went over to Oslo.
-To begin with, the route was for large parts usable for walking and horse riding only, but in the following decades it was rebuilt to allow horse carriages.
-Several parts required boat.
-The route was Bergen–Åsane–Hordvik–(boat over Salhusfjorden)–Isdal–Hundvin–Gulen–Rutledal–(boat over Sognefjorden)–Leirvik (Hyllestad)–Flekke–Dale–Bygstad–Førde–Jølster–Gloppen-(boat over Nordfjord)–Faleide (Stryn)–Hornindal–Hellesylt–Stranda–(boat along Storfjorden)–Sjøholt–Vestnes-(boat over Romsdalsfjorden)–Molde–Angvik–(boat over Tingvollfjorden)–Tingvoll–(boat over Halsafjord)–Stangvik–Skei–Rindal–Orkanger–Trondheim.
+From the establishment of mail in Norway in 1647 until then, all mail between those cities went through Oslo.
+To begin with, the route was for large parts usable only for walking and horse riding, but in the following decades it was rebuilt and became accessible to horse-drawn carriages.
+Additionally, several parts were only accessible by boat.
+The route was Bergen–Åsane–Hordvik–(boat over Salhusfjorden)–Isdal–Hundvin–Gulen–Rutledal–(boat over Sognefjorden)–Leirvik (Hyllestad)–Flekke–Dale–Bygstad–Førde–Jølster–Gloppen-(boat over Nordfjord)–Faleide (Stryn)–Hornindal–Hellesylt–Stranda–(boat along Storfjorden)–Sjøholt–Vestnes-(boat over Romsdalsfjorden)–Molde–Angvika–(boat over Tingvollfjorden)–Tingvoll–(boat over Halsafjorden)–Stangvik–Skei–Rindal–Orkanger–Trondheim.
 The 1786 decision also included a mail route between Stavanger and Bergen.

-In 1858, mail was rerouted to newly established steam ships Bergen–Vadheim, and the mail route changed to Vadheim–Sande–Førde, in parts precisely along today's route.
+In 1858, mail was rerouted to the newly established steamship line Bergen–Vadheim, and the mail route changed to Vadheim–Sande–Førde, in parts precisely along today's route.

 Since 1990, a number of long bridges and tunnels have replaced four of the ferries.
 The bridges and tunnels are: